-Celebrities wear his cartoon frog T-shirts, "Simpsons" creator Matt Groening calls him his favorite songwriter and such big-name musicians as Beck, Tom Waits and Eddie Vedder cover his songs.
-Oh, and the small cartoon drawings he used to give away now sell in museums around the world.
+Celebrities wear his cartoon frog t-shirt, "Simpsons" creator Matt Groening calls him his favorite songwriter and big-name musicians such as Beck, Tom Waits and Eddie Vedder cover his songs.
+And the small cartoon drawings he used to give away now hang in museums around the world.

-To fully appreciate this, it's best to watch the Sundance award-winning documentary "The Devil and Daniel Johnston" (2006).
-This mesmerizing film chronicles Johnston's harrowing journey from art-school dropout to runaway, Navin Johnson-like carnival worker, legendary Austin street musician and volatile, drug-spun indie-rock preacher railing against Satan.
+To fully appreciate his story, it's best to watch the Sundance award-winning documentary "The Devil and Daniel Johnston" (2006).
+This mesmerizing film chronicles Johnston's harrowing journey from art-school dropout to runaway, Navin Johnson-like carnival worker, legendary Austin street musician and volatile indie-rock preacher railing against Satan.

-A West Virginia native, Johnston has been creating quirky songs -- sung in an earnest teenage warble -- his whole life.
-The best ones are instantly endearing for their emotional honesty and creative intensity, with surreal titles such as "Walking the Cow" and "Dead Dog Laughing in the Cloud."
-Self-taught on piano and guitar, Johnston says he learned to play by rearranging The Beatles' chord book.
-Much of his catalog consists of love songs inspired by a fellow art student he secretly worshipped named Laurie Allen.
+Self-taught on piano and guitar, Johnston says he learned to play by rearranging the Beatles' chord book.
+A big chunk of his catalog consists of love songs inspired by a fellow art student he secretly worshipped named Laurie Allen.
 The film's producers brought Allen to the premiere of the movie, included as a DVD extra.

-AŸ?sÿ"Oh, I could not believe it," Johnston recalls.
+"Oh, I could not believe it!"
+Johnston recalls.
 "I hadn't seen her in over 20 years.
 The girl I sang songs about, forever remembering, never thinking I would see her again -- and there she was.
 And she knew all the albums.
-She was ever more beautiful than ever AŸ.A.?sªA,Ý that was the real happy ending."
+She was ever more beautiful than ever.
+That was the real happy ending."

-Johnston's long-suffering family, mainly his father and brother, now handles his career.
+Johnston's family, mainly his father and brother, now handle his career.
 Johnston says his dad recently took him out for a surprise Chinese dinner.

-Bill Johnston, 87, who comes off heroically in the documentary for supporting his son through nonstop turmoil, says that Daniel may be overstating things.
+Bill Johnston, 87, who comes off heroically in the documentary for supporting his son through nonstop turmoil, says that Daniel may be overstating things a bit.
 He tells me that he bought back the copyright to Daniel's material from Gannon Records for $55,000, and there's a Hollywood film being negotiated with Universal.
-Target also recently used the song "Speeding Motorcycle" for a commercial.
+Target also recently used the song "Speeding Motorcycle" for a popular commercial.

 "It was a tough 25 years bringing him along to where he's stable," says Bill, his voice cracking.
 "For five years now, he hasn't had to be in a hospital.
 But I'm making sure that when I'm gone, he'll have yearly income to live on for another 15 or 20 years.
 He won't starve to death."

-It seems the true love that never was remains his greatest muse.
+It seems that true love remains his greatest muse.